By Rich Harrington — Follow Rich on Twitter

-When working with a raw image, it’s very easy to clip data.
+When working with a raw image, its very easy to clip data.
 This happens when you push too many details into a pure white or black state (causing a loss of detail).
 Locate in the Camera Raw dialog you’ll see a Histogram display in the upper right corner.

 Click on one or both of the small triangles.
 The one on the left is for shadows and the one on the right for highlights.
 Once enabled, clipped shadows appear blue, and clipped highlights appear red.
 Make adjustments as needed, but be wary of clipping too much information.